box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 ## 5. Find and Open the latest Platform App Diagnostics Report Folder

-In this Box Reports folder, you will see all the reports your user has ever ran.
+You will see any reports you’ve run in the Box Reports folder.
 Locate the most recent Platform App Diagnostics run folder, and open it.

 <ImageFrame center shadow>